gitbra/ChromaticButtonAccordionRight/README.md

-# Chromatic button accordion, right hand - Plugin for MuseScore
+# Tools for your chromatic button accordion in MuseScore

 *(Tested in MuseScore 3.6.2)*